 The Thanksgiving holiday is the perfect time to bring your family together not just for food, but also some fun!
-A holiday scavenger hunt would be a great activity to keep the kiddos busy while you are cooking Thanksgiving dinner, or it could be a great post-meal activity to burn off some of those calories!
+A Thanksgiving scavenger hunt would be a great activity to keep the kiddos busy while you are cooking Thanksgiving dinner, or it could be a great post-meal activity to burn off some of those calories!
 What is unique about this scavenger hunt is that each clue leads you to locations throughout the house and includes a Thanksgiving-themed task to complete as a family.
-It is the perfect activity for making some fun holiday memories and, as usual, we have it all ready for you in an easy printable download!
+With Thanksgiving riddles for adults and kids alike, all of our scavenger hunt ideas are the perfect activity for making some fun holiday memories and, as usual, we have it all ready for you in an easy printable download!

 Disclaimer: This post contains affiliate links.
 To learn more about ’em, click here.

-Next, fill each bag with one of the five included activities.
-You will want to include any of the printables and/or supplies needed for that game.
+Next, fill each of the bags with the five scavenger hunt ideas included.
+You will want to include the corresponding scavenger hunt printables and/or any supplies needed for each game.
 These are the activities that the family will complete before moving on to their next clue.

-This particular Halloween Scavenger Hunt includes five fun activities.
+To help you prep, here is the Thanksgiving scavenger hunt list of five fun activities!
 The activities (and supplies needed to place in the bag) include:

-- Thank You Cards – Write a thank you note to someone in need.
+- Thanksgiving Scavenger Hunt Thank You Cards – Pause your hunting to write a thank you note to someone in need.

 - Printables: Thank you notes

 - Additional items needed: pen/pencil